Knee CT scanCAT scan - knee; Computed axial tomography scan - knee; Computed tomography scan - knee

 How to Prepare for the Test

-- Let your doctor know if you have ever had a reaction to contrast.
+- Let your health care provider know if you have ever had a reaction to contrast.
 You may need to take medicines before the test to avoid this problem.

-- Before receiving the contrast, tell your health care provider if you take the diabetes medicine metformin (Glucophage).
+- Before receiving the contrast, tell your provider if you take the diabetes medicine metformin (Glucophage).
 You may need to take extra steps if you are taking this medicine.

 Too much weight can cause damage to the scanner's working parts.
-Talk to your doctor about the weight limit before the test if youweigh more than 300 pounds.
+Ask about the weight limit before the test if you weigh more than 300 pounds (135 kilograms).

 Contrast given through an IV may cause: